Tetreault-Pain-Imaging-Lab/ChronicPainDWI/qc/README.md

 ## QualityControl
 Using the *dmri_qc* nextflow pipeline it is possible to check DWIs and the processed DWIs.
 A more in depth description and installation intruction can be found [here](https://scil-documentation.readthedocs.io/en/latest/our_tools/other_pipelines.html).
-The scipts used to run dmriqc_flow was `run_qc_tractoflow_cc.sh`

 <details><summary><b>Resources</b></summary>